Omokoroa Real Estate: Area Guide

 Community minded and surrounded by harbour scenery

-The peninsular township of Omokoroa is one of Tauranga north’s fastest growing communities with lots to offer.
-Only 15 mins drive from Bethlehem township and 20 mins from the CBD this traditional retirement area is changing quickly and that includes the demographics.
+The peninsula township of Omokoroa is one of Tauranga North’s fastest growing communities with lots to offer.
+Only 15 a minute drive from Bethlehem township and 20 minutes from the CBD, this traditional retirement area is changing quickly and that includes demographics.

-You can live out here and enjoy a semi- rural, or small township lifestyle, while still having all the conveniences close at hand.
+You can live out here and enjoy a semi-rural, or small township lifestyle, while still having all the essential conveniences close at hand.

 On this page

 There’s a lot of info on this page, you can broswe through it, or click on any section below to jump to the section you want.

 In 2015 the real estate market in Omokoroa really started to move with pressure from not only the Auckland market but other areas of NZ as buyers came to realise what a great lifestyle Omokoroa had on offer.
 During 2016 and 2017 several hundred sections came on line and many new houses were built in Omokoroa.
 As the area gained in recognition and favour there were increasingly strong sales across the more traditional area of established housing with the purchase and renovation of older homes taking place, especially where properties offered the great views that Omokoroa is known for.

 With a traditional slant to the retiree market, this has now changed with a steady mix of young couples with families, professionals and semi-retirees locating into the area.

 As the area north of the railway line infills with new housing and a mix of subdivisions, there are three large housing estates in process for development south of the railway line and back toward the main SH2.This will include the land being developed by the WBOPDC and Classic Homes which is zoned to include affordable housing.
 There will also be provision for commercial development to include a new town centre South towards and including the Proles Road area, along with a light industrial estate closer to the main road.